 Instructions for Editor: please modify the text of 8.6.8.36 with the following changes:

 The RSN Information subfield contains one AKM Suite Selector.
-A Cipher Suite selector is a code identifying a AKM Suite Type as specified in Table 8-113 (AKM suite selectors).
+An AKM Suite selector is a code identifying a AKM Suite Type as specified in Table 8-113 (AKM suite selectors).
 The definition of the AKM Suite Selectors is shown in Table 8-309g (AKM Suite Selector Definitions).